Concepts → Internal Session Variable

 The result of a test on an internal session variable is independent of the current user’s session.
 As such, if the internal query expression’s source schema is updated during your session the test result will reflect the change.
 Your session’s captured value of the internal session variable will not express this update.
 You will need to sign out and start a new session to have your internal session variable value updated.

-Following are the general steps to testing an internal session variable:
+Here are the steps to test an internal session variable:

 - Sign in to the Incorta Direct Data Platform.